The Conservation Classroom

 Become a Friend of the Sea (Age 7-11)

-Through this innovative new initiative you can choose from a selection of conservation challenge cards focusing on oceans and waterways and how they are under threat, all leading to the creation of a piece of work or community campaign that showcases your class or whole-school journey to becoming #SEALIFEFriends.
+Request your free mission pack and choose from a selection of conservation challenge cards focusing on oceans and waterways and how they are under threat, all leading to the creation of a piece of work or community campaign that showcases your class or whole-school journey to becoming #SEALIFEFriends.

 Dive in and discover more

-Habitats and Adaptation Resources
+Habitat and Adaptation Resources

 Meet our SEA LIFE creatures!
 (Age 7-11)